Not Sure What To Make For Dinner? Get This FREE Easy Recipes E-book!

 Put the Watermelon Feta Salad together:

-On a serving plate arrange the watermelon pieces.
+Arrange the watermelon pieces on a platter.
 Place feta pieces on top of watermelon pieces.
 Arrange onions around the place.
 Pour a few drops of olive oil on the watermelon pieces and sprinkle with freshly ground black pepper.